 The College-owned townhouses offer upper-class students an alternative living arrangement.
 These two-bedroom units include a full kitchen, living room, dining room, patio and bathroom to provide a natural transitional experience for students who will soon be living on their own.
 Students must have earned at least 50 credits in order to live in the townhouses.
 Returning students must complete a separate application for available townhouse spaces, and assignments are determined by earned credits.

 In addition to the suites, apartments, and townhouses, St. Mary’s College also offers traditional-style residence halls (Caroline, Dorchester, Prince George and Queen Anne).
 These buildings contain mostly double rooms with some single bedrooms, some doubles-as-triples and some study rooms which may be used as bedrooms on an as-needed basis.
-Each building has six bathrooms, a shared kitchen for occasional snacks, a recreation room, laundry room and other amenities.
+Each building has six bathrooms, a shared kitchen, a recreation room, laundry room and other amenities.

 The College has a developmental housing philosophy.
 First- and second-year students are usually housed in the traditional halls where there is more staff supervision, programming, and assistance.
 Some sophomores and many juniors are often housed in suites with a little less supervision and more freedom and space.
 Juniors and seniors are eligible for townhouses and apartments.
 There is less staff supervision and students have more responsibility for themselves (e.g. they have to clean their units and they can be off the meal plan and cook for themselves on a daily basis).
 The goal is to prepare students to move off-campus and live on their own.